lizwhales/Super-Hop/README.md

 <!-- Fill this section by Milestone 1 (see specification for details) -->

-Here you should be discussing how you will be delegating tasks among team members, as well as protocols and processes you will use to keep the project organised.
-Keep it updated throughout the duration of the project.
-By the final submission it should contain a summary of who completed what.
-(You should of course remove and replace this paragraph!)
-___

-Protocols/Plans
+### Protocols and Plans
-* Weekly Sprints - First sprint starts on the 16/09/22
+* Sprints will be held weekly, with the first starting on the 16th of September.
-* Create features, bugs, etc. in 'Issues', label and assign accordingly
+* Team :ok_hand: will be using GitHub's issues to create tickets for features, bugs, and other content required for this project.
-* Tasks to be delegated during the weekly meetings - Friday, 4pm to 5pm
+* Tasks are to be delegated during the weekly meetings being held on Fridays, 4:00PM to 5:00PM.
+* The previous week's work should be completed by the time the sprint is done (the following Friday), any bugs/blockers withstanding.
-* Each feature is in their own branch
+* Every feature should be developed in their own branch, with pull requests requiring reviews and approval from fellow team members.
-* Pull request reviews
-* Documentation in Markdown in the docs/ folder (to be created) [There's no Wiki available in this repository]
+* Documentation for this project will be written in Markdown and located in the /docs folder, as there is no Wiki available for this type of repository.

 Team communication is done via the team's discord server.

--- Need to include who is responsible for completing what --
+### Team Member Responsibilties
+**Caitlin Grant**
+**Elizabeth Wong**
+**Benjamin Yi**
+**Sean Maher**

 <!-- [[EndTeamworkPlan]] PLEASE LEAVE THIS LINE UNTOUCHED -->